Rights and Responsibilities of Employees and Employers

 The law requires that employers with fifteen or more employees make reasonable accommodations in the workplace for employees with disabilities.
 Accommodations are made on a case-by-case basis and may not be required when costs create an undue hardship or expense.
 Reasonable accommodations must also be made to allow individuals with disabilities to participate in the application process.

 In order to receive accommodations the individual with a disability must disclose information about his or disability.
-The person with the disability is the best source of information regarding the accommodations he or she may need.
+The person with the disability is the best source of information regarding the accommodations they may need.

 The Employment Office staff do not provide legal advice.
 Consult an attorney, your regional Office of Civil Rights, or Disability and Business Technical Assistance Center, or other community service for guidance.